Fuzzing: Aware of input structure

 Typically, fuzzers are used to generate inputs for programs that take structured inputs, such as a file, a sequence of keyboard or mouse events, or a sequence of messages.
 This structure distinguishes valid input that is accepted and processed by the program from invalid input that is quickly rejected by the program.
 What constitutes a valid input may be explicitly specified in an input model.
 Examples of input models are formal grammars, file formats, GUI-models, and network protocols.
 Even items not normally considered as input can be fuzzed, such as the contents of databases, shared memory, environment variables or the precise interleaving of threads.
-An effective fuzzer generates semi-valid inputs that are "valid enough" so that they are not directly rejected from the parser and "invalid enough" so that they might stress corner cases and exercise interesting program behaviours.
+An effective fuzzer generates semi-valid inputs that are "valid enough" so that they are not directly rejected by the parser and "invalid enough" so that they might stress corner cases and exercise interesting program behaviours.

 A smart (model-based, grammar-based, or protocol-based) fuzzer leverages the input model to generate a greater proportion of valid inputs.
 For instance, if the input can be modelled as an abstract syntax tree, then a smart mutation-based fuzzer would employ random transformations to move complete subtrees from one node to another.
 If the input can be modelled by a formal grammar, a smart generation-based fuzzer would instantiate the production rules to generate inputs that are valid with respect to the grammar.
 However, generally the input model must be explicitly provided, which is difficult to do when the model is proprietary, unknown, or very complex.
 If a large corpus of valid and invalid inputs is available, a grammar induction technique, such as Angluin's L* algorithm, would be able to generate an input model.

 A dumb fuzzer does not require the input model and can thus be employed to fuzz a wider variety of programs.
 For instance, AFL is a dumb mutation-based fuzzer that modifies a seed file by flipping random bits, by substituting random bytes with "interesting" values, and by moving or deleting blocks of data.
 However, a dumb fuzzer might generate a lower proportion of valid inputs and stress the parser code rather than the main components of a program.
 The disadvantage of dumb fuzzers can be illustrated by means of the construction of a valid checksum for a cyclic redundancy check (CRC).
 A CRC is an error-detecting code that ensures that the integrity of the data contained in the input file is preserved during transmission.
 A checksum is computed over the input data and recorded in the file.
 When the program processes the received file and the recorded checksum does not match the re-computed checksum, then the file is rejected as invalid.
 Now, a fuzzer that is unaware of the CRC is unlikely to generate the correct checksum.
 However, there are attempts to identify and re-compute a potential checksum in the mutated input, once a dumb mutation-based fuzzer has modified the protected data.